Skip to Content

 Secured locks

-The placement of the microwave oven can be used even by shorter persons and even those who are using a wheelchair since they won’t need to reach over the cabinet just to use this appliance.
+The placement of the microwave oven can be used even by shorter persons and even those who are using a wheelchair since they won’t need to reach over the cabinet to use this appliance.

-Besides this, it is also a good option for people suffering from back problems since you won’t have to lift the appliance to another location just to use it.
+Besides this, it is also a good option for people suffering from back problems since you won’t have to lift the appliance to another location to use it.

-This placement can also accommodate high foot traffic, with people using the cooking area and the microwave oven simultaneously without ease and bumping with each other.
+This placement can also accommodate high foot traffic, with people using the cooking area and the oven simultaneously without ease and bumping with each other.

-Having more counter space also means that the area will be clean and have less clutter, with the appliance being installed out of sight in the drawer or cabinet.
+Having more counter space also means that the area will be clean and have less clutter, with the appliance being installed out of sight in the drawer or cabinet

 Delivers Better Ventilation: One thing you can do to improve the ventilation in the kitchen is to install a vent hood.
 But this option is only highly recommended if you have an over-the-range microwave oven.